NStanley0524/Airbnb_Analytics_with_dbt_and_Snowflake/README.md

 This project showcases how I use **dbt and Snowflake** to transform raw Airbnb data into **trusted, analytics-ready datasets** that support reporting, exploratory analysis, and decision-making.

-While my core role is that of a **Senior Data Analyst**, this project demonstrates my ability to work confidently with **large-scale data**, apply structured data modeling, enforce data quality, and clearly document business logic using modern data tooling.
+It also demonstrates ability to work confidently with **large-scale data**, apply structured data modeling, enforce data quality, and clearly document business logic using modern data tooling.

 The emphasis of this work is not only on transformation, but on **making data accurate, explainable, and usable for analysis**.